Tools4everBV/HelloID-Conn-SA-Full-Teams-AssignTeamMembers/README.md

 <!-- Description -->
 ## Description
-This HelloID Service Automation Delegated Form provides can assign Azure Users as Member or Owner to a Microsoft Teams Team
+This HelloID Service Automation Delegated Form can assign Azure Users as Member or Owner to a Microsoft Teams Team

 <!-- Requirements -->
 ## Requirements
-The Powershell Module "MicrosoftTeams" is required on the HelloID Agent Server in order to use this Form
+The Powershell Module "MicrosoftTeams" and "AzureAD" is required on the HelloID Agent Server in order to use this Form

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents